About Carol Blood:

 I am a Nebraska native and raised my family here in Sarpy County.
 My husband Joe and I have been married for 30 years and are blessed with three children, nine grandchildren, and a wonderful Corgi named Ollie.
 I love this community and have been an active volunteer and community advocate for decades.

-I wanted to take my proven record of success and enthusiastic spirit to the Nebraska Legislature.
-I was proud to be elected to represent District 3 in the 2016 election.
-Since I have been elected, I've made it clear that I am not interested in special interest politics that help only a privileged few.
+Since being elected in 2016, I've made it clear that I am not interested in special interest politics that help only a privileged few.
 I take the concerns of my constituents and apply long-range planning that benefits us all and my track record speaks to these goals.

 Since you elected me, I have brought forward many great items of legislation.
 Some ended up stuck in the queue because of the magnitude of bills submitted, but I'm thrilled to say that most of the bills that embrace the demographic in my district did receive debate and were passsed.
 The following is a list of these bills: